Haukur Páll Sigurðsson

-Haukur Páll Sigurðsson (born 5 August 1987) is an Icelandic international footballer who plays for Valur, as a left back.
+Haukur Páll Sigurðsson (born 5 August 1987) is an Icelandic former footballer who played as a left back.

 Club career

 Haukur has played club football in Iceland and Norway for Þróttur, Alta and Valur.
 He signed with Valur in 2010.
 In 2020, he won the Icelandic championship for the third time.

+On 1 August 2023 Haukur played his 245th game for Valur, becoming the player with the most games in Icelandic top flight for the club.

 International career

 He made his international debut for Iceland in 2012.